Andromeda Shun: Reception

 In a poll presented in volume 3, Shun came in as the third most favorite of the Bronze Saint protagonists.
 He is seen as the character with the most potential for yaoi out of the five principal Bronze Saints.
 Regarded as a "true walking caricature, this character was the most fragile and sensible, with fine traits, long hair, doe eyes and the most feminine armor of the group (with a nice 95B in the guise of a breastplate in the anime version)".
 His chains are regarded as highly symbolic, viewed as a jewel (a feminine symbol) and a weapon of changing length that can become supple or rigid at will (a phallic symbol), which can be used for defensive or offensive purposes (the sexual ambiguity and seme-uke dichotomy), and represents the original myth of Andromeda, who was tied on a rock and offered as a sacrifice to calm a marine monster's wrath, which is regarded as sexual.
 In the section "Right Turn Only!" from Anime News Network, writer Liann Cooper described Shun's character as "prissy" and his fight against his older brother, Phoenix Ikki, as a plot twist "skirmish".
-IGN felt that his caring nature, Shun is often in danger, resulting in Ikki coming to his aid.
+IGN felt that, because of his caring nature, Shun is often in danger, resulting in Ikki coming to his aid.
 In a review of the anime, Chris Beveridge from AnimeOnDVD praised the fight between Shun and Gemini Saga due to the power the Bronze Saint shows to take down his enemy.

-Lorna Piatti-Farnell in The Journal of Popular Culture noted that despite the character's androgynous appearance, the series never challenges his masculinity due to the way the Japanese culture accepts it.
+Lorna Piatti-Farnell in The Journal of Popular Culture noted that, despite the character's androgynous appearance, the series never challenges his masculinity due to the way the Japanese culture accepts it.

 The writer of the Netflix series, Eugene Son, justified Shun's gender change after thinking the Knights needed more female representation.
-He explained that while the original show had some excellent core concepts, the one thing that bothered him about it was that “the Bronze Knights with Pegasus Seiya are all dudes”.
+He explained that, while the original show had some excellent core concepts, the one thing that bothered him about it was that "the Bronze Knights with Pegasus Seiya are all dudes".
 However, this decision received backlash from fans of the original series.
 The gender swap of Shun, who was the only main male character of the original series who did not fit in the stereotype of the male hero – slightly effeminate, sensitive and opposed to fighting – was seen as reinforcing gender stereotypes.